-- 1. Road Layer polyline - 2.
+- 1. Road Network feature dataset - 2.
 Point Features (Non-Fast Food Restaurants layer) for finding the nearest distance to - 3.
 Point Features (Participants layer) for finding the nearest distance from - 4.
-Network Analyst Extension for ArcGIS 9.1 or ArcGIS 9.2 - I. Query and extract data for Non-Fast Food Restaurants from Dun and Bradstreet data, if the restaurant layer is not already prepared.
+Network Analyst Extension ArcGIS 9.2 - I. Query and extract data for Non-Fast Food Restaurants from Dun and Bradstreet data, if the restaurant layer is not already prepared.
 This would require the expression used to select Fast Food Restaurants - 1.
 Start ArcMap - 2.
-Click the Add Data button on the Standard Toolbar. - a.
-Navigate to the Dun & Bradstreet data - b.
+Click the Add Data button 🔨 on the Standard Toolbar. a.
+Navigate to the Dun & Bradstreet data

+- b.
 Click on the Dun & Bradstreet dataset and click Add to add the dataset to the Map - 3.
 Right Click the Dun & Bradstreet data and Click Open Attribute Table - a.
 Click on Options - b.
 Click Select by Attributes - i.
 Select Create a new selection as Method - ii.
-Click on "Company" in the Attributes list and click on Unique values (since this can take substantial time, instead of this consider typing the codes as mentioned below)
+Click on "PrimaryNai" in the Attributes list and click on Unique values (since this can take substantial time, instead of this consider typing the codes as mentioned below)